gamblevore/speedie/Utils/speedrogue.scproj/input/README.md

 This is just a demo of a creating a rogue-like in Speedie.

-I have done it in a kind of strange way...
 I am directly working on the `message` class to store the world's current state.

 Its a bit like having an XML file (jeebox in this case) where you do all work on, rather than work on objects.